Australia at the 1984 Winter Paralympics: Logo

-Opening and Closing Ceremonies
+Opening and closing ceremonies

-The opening ceremony, held on 14 January 1984, were another symbol of the growing relationship between the IOC and the disability sport movement.
-During negotiations over the use of the word 'Olympic' in the title of the games, it was also agreed upon that IOC President Juan Antonio Samaranch would attend the games and whilst the Olympic flag was being raised, made an address.
+The opening ceremony, held on 14 January 1984, was another symbol of the growing relationship between the IOC and the disability sport movement.
+During negotiations over the use of the word 'Olympic' in the title of the games, it was also agreed upon that IOC president Juan Antonio Samaranch would attend the games and whilst the Olympic flag was being raised, made an address.

-The games were opened officially by the President of Austria, Dr Rudolph Kirchschläger and both the opening and closing ceremonies (held on 20 January 1984) took place in the Innsbruck Olympic Ice Stadium.
+The games were opened officially by the president of Austria, Dr Rudolph Kirchschläger, and both the opening and closing ceremonies (held on 20 January 1984) took place in the Innsbruck Olympic Ice Stadium.

 Athletes

 The Australian contingent was made up of three male skiers, Kyrra Grunnsund, Andrew Temple and Rodney Mill and a guide Peter Smythe (guide for Mill).
 Ron Finneran acting as Chef de Mission and coach James Milner.

 Ron Finneran

-Ron Finneran who contracted polio aged 18 months resulting in spin bifida was a pioneer of winter Paralympic sports in Australia, introducing disabled skiing to Australia in 1974 after he learnt in USA and Canada.
+Ron Finneran, who contracted polio aged 18 months, resulting in spina bifida, was a pioneer of winter Paralympic sports in Australia, introducing disabled skiing to Australia in 1974 after he learnt in US and Canada.
 He continued to support the athletes as Chef de Mission at five games after his days of competing and was a passionate advocate for winter disability sport in Australia.
 In role as chef de mission, Finneran was responsible for be the communication between the competing team and the organisational hierarchy.